 By honoring the tradition of recognition coins, you are in turn honoring your country.

 Wondering what to get for the class that recently graduated from a law enforcement agency?
 Perhaps they were promoted to a special squadron or unit, or joined a branch of the military or emergency services?
 Consider following a time-honored tradition and presenting the group with custom recognition coins.

 The tradition originally began in the military when the coins were given to commemorate a particular job well done.
 Since then the process has evolved and is being passed onto police departments, fire departments, emergency services, and even schools and corporations.
 These coins become a possession that the recipient will cherish for a lifetime.

 Soldiers began carrying their challenge coins with them at all times after they realized the significance and power that they could hold.
 During the war, one soldier’s sentimentality about his challenge coin became the very thing that saved his life.

-The legend of the challenge coin began back in World War I, when air warfare was a new concept.
-Unlike earlier times, when militia were manned by working-class men, air squadrons were manned by men from all walks of life, no matter if they were wealthy or poor.
+The legend of the challenge coin began back in World War I when air warfare was a new concept.
+Unlike earlier times, when the militia was manned by working-class men, air squadrons were manned by men from all walks of life, no matter if they were wealthy or poor.
 As the story goes, one wealthy lieutenant had a custom coin created as a gift to his unit as a memento of their service together.
 The coin was gold-plated, and therefore quite valuable.
-One of the other soldiers, who had never owned anything of such value, became very attached to his coin, and began to wear the coin in a pouch around his neck for safe keeping.
+One of the other soldiers, who had never owned anything of such value, became very attached to his coin and began to wear it in a pouch around his neck for safe keeping.